-Grace, mercy, and thanksgiving are of the highest order.
-When the above happens to me while eating, I immediately search my heart for honest moves of gratitude, which usually include my two favorite gifts from God: I have vibrant health (because I am able to eat sanely) and an immense supply of resources, including the highest quality of food.
+When the above happens to me while eating, I immediately search my heart for honest moves of gratitude, which usually include my two favorite gifts from God: I have vibrant health, with my acquired ability to eat sanely, and an immense supply of resources, including the highest quality of food.

-Simple Red Sauce for Pasta or Spaghetti Squash Yields: about 2 quarts of sauce.
+Simple Red Sauce for Pasta or Spaghetti Squash Yields: 2 qt.
 Total prep time: 1 hour/ active prep time: 30 minutes/ cooking time: 30 minutes.
 (Spaghetti squash requires approximately 1 1/2 hr to bake.)

 4 tbsp oil (Coconut oil is best for flavor and quality here; avocado oil will also do; olive oil is carcinogenic, when heated to high temperatures.)